 - 2 bananas

-- Optional: Maple syrup, popped amaranth, nuts, berries, cacao nibs
+- Optional: maple syrup, popped amaranth, nuts, berries, cacao nibs, nut butter

-- Combine milk and amaranth in a pan with a tight fitting lid.
+- Combine milk, amaranth and cinnamon in a pan with a tight fitting lid.
 Bring to the boil.

 - Once boiling, reduce heat to low and place the lid on the pan.
 Simmer for 20 minutes.

 - Meanwhile, mash a banana in a bowl.